Something Wrong with Church?

 can also supplement,

-In other words, westernized church services are in need of replacement with
+other words, church services are, in many ways, in need of replacement with

 something more challenging and engaging: especially for those who read

-their Bibles regularly and who want to be a disciple of Christ: many of whom
+their Bibles regularly and who want to be a disciple of Christ.

 short, it's time for many pastors to come down from their platforms and stop pretending

 as if they are more spiritual or more important than those

 around them and to allow the body of Christ to do what the apostle Paul said

 should occur: i.e. for each one to participate in more than just seat-warming and paying money to hear